BeckettFrey/RodRoyale/docs/CONCEPTS.md

 - **Contribution Workflow**: Use black and flake8 for code style.
 PRs should include tests and docs for new features.
 - **Automated Testing**: Every push and pull request triggers GitHub Actions workflows that run unit and integration tests using Pytest.
 - **Codecov Integration**: Test coverage is tracked with Codecov.
+- **React Native**: The mobile app is built with React Native, allowing for cross-platform development.
+Familiarity with React concepts and mobile development best practices is essential.